 There is a misconception that because someone is released without bail after being arrested for driving while legally intoxicated, or a DUI they aren’t going to have to pay serious penalties.
-This misconception leads to defendants not seeking the representation of a DUI defense lawyer Philadelphia to represent them and secure the best result in the case.
+This misconception leads to defendants not seeking the representation of an Austin criminal lawyer to represent them and secure the best result in the case.
 This can be a major threat to a person’s future.

 Mandatory DUI Penalties